A US journalist goes on trial in Russia on espionage charges that he and his employer deny

 Journalists were allowed into the courtroom for a few minutes before the proceedings were closed.
 Also briefly permitted in court were two consular officers from the U.S. Embassy in Moscow, according to the embassy.

+The hearing ended after about two hours, and the next one was scheduled for Aug.
+13, court officials said.

-Jay Conti, executive vice president and general counsel for Dow Jones, described the trial as a sham in an interview with The Associated Press.
+Jay Conti, executive vice president and general counsel for Dow Jones, publisher of the Journal, described the trial as a sham in an interview with The Associated Press.

 “He was an accredited journalist doing journalism, and this is a sham trial, bogus charges that are completely trumped up,” Conti said.

 The American-born son of immigrants from the USSR, Gershkovich is the first Western journalist arrested on espionage charges in post-Soviet Russia.
-Authorities arrested Gershkovich when he was on a reporting trip to Yekaterinburg and claimed he was gathering secret information for the U.S. intelligence.
-The State Department has declared him “wrongfully detained,” thereby committing the government to assertively seek his release.
+Authorities arrested Gershkovich when he was on a reporting trip to Yekaterinburg, in the Ural Mountains, and claimed he was gathering secret information for the U.S. The State Department has declared him “wrongfully detained,” thereby committing the government to assertively seek his release.

 The Journal has worked diligently to keep the case in the public eye and it has become an issue in the combative months leading up to the U.S. presidential election.